jelledenhaan/programming_project/DESIGN.md

 This scatterplot has also a connection with the dropdown menu.
 When the user selects a coin, this coin will be shown in the scatterplot.
 The user can manually change the x and y variables.
 The variables will also be: coin supply, marketcap, volume and maybe more variables.

-#### Pie chart
+#### Donut chart

-There will also be a pie chart which will show the marketcap of that specific coin together with the marketcap of other coins.
+There will also be a donut chart which will show the marketcap of that specific coin together with the marketcap of other coins.
 There will also be the amount of the total marketcap.